Germling/LLM-translate-and-log-to-csv/README.md

 and write a bilingual CSV: one row per source chunk with its translation.
 CSV can be used to be imported into a CAT tool or converted to TMX.

+Inputs:
+  - A sysprompt file in TXT format
+  - A source text in TXT format

 Outputs:
   - <base>_aligned.csv          (live, appended while running)
   - <base>_aligned_sorted.csv   (final, strictly sorted by chunk index)